-The best smart light switches around, and this one is great for those who want a simple set-up.
+Wemo makes some of the best smart light switches around, and this one is great for those who want a simple set-up.
 It works with both Google Assistant and Amazon Alexa.
-It works with any one-way connection light switch and requires a neutral wire.
+Not to mention it also works with any one-way connection light switch, but it requires a neutral wire.
 Features include remote manipulation, Away Mode (which turns lights on/off while you’re out of town), scheduling, and setting timers.
 And while it’s not the cheapest, its price is pretty fair for what you get.

 2. Kasa Smart Dimmer Switch by TP-Link

 3. Wemo Dimmer Light Switch

 The Wemo Dimmer Light Switch is another device with physical dimming controls.
 Similar to the other Wemo Light Switch, this product needs no hub, uses Wi-Fi, works with any one-way connection, and requires a neutral cable.
 It also works with the most popular digital assistants.
 The price is also nearly half the price compared to the previous-generation Wemo Dimmer Switch, making it much more accessible.
 Cost is still higher than TP-Link’s but it’s one of the best smart light switches if you like Wemo’s aesthetics and ecosystem.

 4. Ecobee Switch Plus

 5. Lutron Caseta

-The Lutron Caseta Wireless Smart Lighting Dimmer Switch is one of the most feature-rich devices in this list and it’s been fully updated for 2020.
+The Lutron Caseta Wireless Smart Lighting Dimmer Switch is one of the most feature-rich devices on this list and it was just refreshed last year in 2020.
 It includes a switch and a dimmer, which means you can control light intensity to your liking.
 It comes with a remote control you can use in addition to the Android or iOS apps.
 Lights can automatically adjust to changing seasons and daylight savings time.
 Furthermore, it has support for most smart home brands, including Amazon Alexa, Apple HomeKit, Google Assistant, Nest, Serena shades, and Sonos.